legislation/data-documentation/glossary.md

 The coming into force of a provision or an effect.

-The commencement of a piece of legislation may be determined by a provision of the legislation itself, referred to as the "commencement provision", or it may be determined by a special type of Statutory Instrument known as a "Commencement Order".
+The commencement of a piece of legislation may be determined by a provision of the legislation itself, referred to as the “commencement provision”, or it may be determined by a special type of Statutory Instrument known as a “Commencement Order”.

 ## confers power